YousefED/typescript-json-schema/README.md

 ## Background

 Inspired and builds upon [Typson](https://github.com/lbovet/typson/), but typescript-json-schema is compatible with more recent Typescript versions.
 Also, since it uses the Typescript compiler internally, more advanced scenarios are possible.
+If you are looking for a library that uses the AST instead of the type hierarchy and therefore better support for type aliases, have a look at [vega/ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).

 ## Debugging